 SNIC Large Compute Fall 2020 is open.
 Deadline for applications is 2020-10-16, at 3 pm.

 For instructions regarding eligibility and how to apply please read How to apply for LARGE allocations.

 Results for the Large Compute Spring 2020 call:

-- Spring 2020: the total number of core hours/month that are available for LARGE allocations during the Spring 2020 allocation round.
+- Fall 2020: the total number of core hours/month that are available for LARGE allocations during the Fall 2020 allocation round.

 - Minimum: Represents the upper limit on MEDIUM allocations in core hours/month.
 An application for a LARGE allocation must include a request above this limit for at least one resource.

 |HPC2N||Kebnekaise||3 200 000||200 000|

 |PDC||Beskow||11 200 000||200 000|

 Please first read the general information how to apply for allocations on SNIC resources